voiciJules/image_repository/til.md

 - Make an ImageList.js file as a component.
 In this file, fetch images and set them in 'images' variable by using useEffect and axios.get('/images').then().
 After getting the images using axios, show them using 'images.map'. img src should use `http://localhost:5000/uploads/${image.key}`. in this source, we use files in the local 'uploads' folder.
 By app.use('uploads', express.static("public")), we could see each image in the browser before.

-=> As soon as you upload, make the image show in the imgList.
+=> Show right away in imgList after uploading a new image

 - data always flow from parent to children.
 In the ImageList.js file, I brought useState(images files) and useEffect to App.js.
-Through props, I could send the datas to ImageList.js and UploadForm.js.
+Through props, I could send the 'images' and 'setImages' to ImageList.js and UploadForm.js.
 In the UploadForm.js file's onSubmit function, by using setImages([...images, newly added image]), we can show the new image right away.

 => Use Context API to manage image datas